techsayan01/custom-index-tracker/README.md

 ## Author

-Created by **[Sayan Biswas]** as part of a stock index tracking project.
+Created by **[Sayan Biswas]** as part of a stock index tracking project - Altemetrix.
 Contributions and feedback are welcome!

 ---